MubashirAlam89/NFT-Collection-And-NFT-MarketPlace-Project/README.md

 This repository contains on two Smart Contracts:

-1. MyNftCollection smart contract which is created with [OpenZeppelin's Token Contract Wizard](https://docs.openzeppelin.com/contracts/4.x/wizard), and <b> Modified by adding some costumized extra features </b> and then compiled, tested, deployed and verify with HardHat on Bsc-Testnet.
+1. MyNftCollection smart contract which is created with [OpenZeppelin's Token Contract Wizard](https://docs.openzeppelin.com/contracts/4.x/wizard), and <b> Modified by adding some extra customized features </b> and then compiled, tested, deployed and verify with HardHat on Bsc-Testnet.

-2. NftMarketPlace Smart which is fully costumized. and fully qualified with project requirements.
+2. NftMarketPlace Smart which is fully customized. and fully qualified with project requirements.
 This smart contract is tested. deployed and verify with HardHat on Bsc-Testnet.

 ## Project Requirements